-The Skype for Business phone reboots automatically to make the settings effective after a period of time.
+The phone reboots automatically to make the settings effective after a period of time.

 802.1X Authentication Process

 Reboot the phone to activate the 802.1X authentication on the phone.
 The 802.1X authentication process is divided into two basic stages: